thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 - Use React JSX to build a user interface.
 - Explain what the React Developer Tools are.
 - Explain why the React Developer Tools are important.
-- Use the React Developer Tools to inspect and modify a user interface.
+- Use the React Developer Tools to inspect and debug a user interface.

 | Duration by yourself | Duration as a class |
 |----------------------|---------------------|